 Lava tube caving might be a completely new experience for you.
 But that's what Iceland is all about!
 In cave Leidarendi you get to explore the geological history of the island, from within!
-In the afternoon you join the Golden Circle Complete - Minibus tour where you'll see the main attractions of Iceland.
+In the afternoon visit the highlights on the Golden Circle - A minibus tour where you'll see the main attractions of Iceland.

 Description to the Leidarendi Cave Tour

 We will enter through narrow cave entrances and find they open out to reveal an extraordinary scenery of lava formations and unexpected colours.
 You will see natural stalactites and different rock formations making this an experience of majestic and almost indescribable beauty.